Emiliano Sala missing plane: Rescue operation suspended as hopes fade for Cardiff City striker | Goal.com

 Sala and a pilot were on a small aircraft flying from Nantes to Wales on Monday evening when it disappeared off radar off the coast of Guernsey, in the English Channel between the UK and France

-A search was carried out on Tuesday but, 5pm local time, the search and rescue team confirmed that no trace of either person aboard the plane had been found.
-With daylight fading, police suspended for Tuesday.
+A search was carried out on Tuesday but, at 5pm local time, the search and rescue team confirmed that no trace of either person aboard the plane had been found.
+With daylight fading, police suspended the search for Tuesday.

 "During the course of the 15-hour search, which used multiple air and sea assets from the Channel Islands, UK and France, a number of floating objects have been seen in the water," Guernsey Police said on Twitter.